 While maintaining the integrity of the content, through edits, formatting changes, and length changes, your content can be repurposed and reused.
 This way, your content can thrive on different social platforms and engage different audiences.

 For example, if an organization has an event and records it, they may post a short reel on Instagram to highlight the event and post speaker highlights to Facebook.
 Then, the company may post the entire event on YouTube.
 It is the same content, “cross-posted,” but repurposed so that it can thrive on different platforms.

 Benefits of repurposing content

 Businesses benefit greatly from repurposing content.
-It is cost-effective, efficient, and allows you to engaged with different audiences on multiple platforms.
+It is cost-effective, efficient, and allows you to engage with different audiences on multiple platforms.

 A long-form video can start at around 5 minutes.
 This is also the type of video that we specialize in here at BW Productions.
-We create content, deliver it quickly, create it on-brand, and use it to help grow your business.
+Everyone creates content, delivers it quickly, creates it on-brand, and uses it to help grow your business.
 We also provide companies the option to have that content repurposed to help the content live longer on multiple platforms.
-We love helping our clients get the most out of their videos.
+BW Productions will always love helping our clients get the most out of their videos.